dandtaylor/MetroDelayBikeShare/README.md

 ---
 #### Complete analysis
 All code used for data collection, cleaning, and analysis is available in a [jupyter notebook](https://github.com/dandtaylor/MetroShare/blob/master/Analysis_metro_bikeshare_commuters.ipynb).
+All notebooks used for data cleaning and *most* data is available in the repository [code tab](https://github.com/dandtaylor/MetroShare).

 #### Data sources
 [WMATA api](https://developer.wmata.com/docs/services/)